Guide to Legal Process of Buying Property in France

 You can also buy through an SCI and purchase the property using an ownership structure called démembrement croisé, which would reduce potential liability.

-In all cases you need to determine whether your circumstances make inheritance tax an issue about which you need to be concerned.
+In all cases you need to determine whether your circumstances make inheritance tax an issue about which you need to be concerned, as the costs associated with some inheritance planning steps can be quite significant.

 In relation to inheritance rights it is clear that, provided you are non-resident (and do not intend to become resident), ownership through an SCI grants you immunity from the forced inheritance rights under French law.